baliyan9887/Crypto-with-Lambda-Function/README.md

     ├── package-lock.json
     ├── package.json
     └── README.md

+1.  **`/amplify`**: This directory contains all of the modules of code that your project depends on (amplify packages) are automatically installed.

 1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.